-Please contact the Nova Scotia Agricultural College Registrar's Office for further details on entry requirements from specific countries.
+Please contact the Nova Scotia Agricultural College Registrar's Office for details on entry requirements from specific countries.

+English Language Requirements

-English Language Requirements: Minimum score of 580 on the Test of English as a Foreign Language (TOEFL) is required.
+A minimum score of 550 on the Test of English as a Foreign Language (TOEFL) is required.

 International students must have proof of a student visa and health insurance before permission to register will be granted.